 2020 was a year of challenges, paradigm shifts, and rapid adaptability in the face of uncertainty.
 While the Covid-19 pandemic forced organisations to work remotely, it also brought technology to the forefront like never before.
 And while in 2019, businesses viewed digitalisation as a process that was simply ‘nice to have’, today, digital adoption is no longer an option but a necessity for survival.

-In 2021, as technology continues to play an increasingly important role in business, CTOs and CIOs must discover new ways to scale-on demand, work seamlessly, and deliver more value than ever before.
+In 2021, as technology continues to play an increasingly important role in business, CTOs and CIOs must evolve and discover new ways to scale-on demand, work seamlessly, and deliver more value than ever before.
 And so, we’ve made a list of the top four challenges for CTOs and CIOs in 2021 — factors that they should focus on to generate more revenue, improve customer acquisition and retention, and streamline operations.

 1. Responding to the impact of Covid-19